hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 We shall describe each module individually before we do the follow-along example of their usage.

-Apart from the `common` module, the main four are all Spring Boot executable *jar* files, using configuration specified in their `bootstrap.yml` files.
+Apart from the `common` module, the main four modules are all Spring Boot executable *jar* files, using configuration specified in their `bootstrap.yml` files.

 ### `common`